tanjera/screeps/readme.md

 #### Invading a Room

-There is code written to launch an attack on another room- simply add a Sites.Invasion() to your main.js with the proper arguments (found in sites.invasion.js) and the code will spawn the requested army, rally at a designated spot, move in once assembled, and attack a pre-defined list of targets or automatically attack enemy structures in order of importance!
-Useful for taking somebody elses' rooms...
+Invading another room is now possibly by setting an invasion request into Memory using a console command like so:

+`invade("room_from", "room_to_invade", occupy?_true_false, ["list_spawn_assist_rooms"], [{list_army_population}], ["list_target_gameIDs"], new RoomPosition(rally_point_x, rally_point_y, "rally_point_room_name"), ["list_route_rooms"])`

+After all invading creeps are killed- either by defenses or by destroying the room then timing out, the invasion will be deemed over (in the near future, I will be working on victory conditions and repeated assaults...).
+If "occupy" is set to true, then an occupation request will be placed using the same army as the invading force.
+See "Occupying a Room" for more details.

 #### Occupying a Room

-Rarely used but useful when needed, you can keep a continuous occupation of a room by adding a Sites.Occupation() to your main.js with the proper arguments (found in sites.occupation.js).
-This is useful for when you want to clear out structures in a room from a previous player (before claiming it yourself!), or if you want to disrupt an enemy's supply route or remote mining operations, sieging their room in preperation for an attack!
+Rarely used but useful when needed, you can keep a continuous occupation of a room by adding an occupation\_request to Memory.
+This is useful if you destroy a player's base and want to keep them from rebuilding, clearing out structures in a room from a previous player, or disrupting an enemy's supply route or remote mining operations, sieging their room in preperation for an attack!
+Occupation requests can be placed in memory with the following command:

+`occupy("room_from", "room_to_occupy, ["list_spawn_assist_rooms"], [{list_army_population}], ["list_target_gameIDs"], ["list_route_rooms"])"`

 ### Console Commands